FireTail-io/firetail-appsync-lambda/README.md

 ## Deployment

+In order to use the Firetail AppSync lambda, an token for the Firetail Logs API is required.
+Documentation on how to obtain a Firetail Logs API token from the Firetail SaaS can be found [here](). #TODO

 The Firetail AppSync Lambda is written in Go, and can be built using the standard `go build` command.
 First, clone the repository and change directory into `logs-handler`, where the Lambda's source is located:

 ```bash